Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 Is there a veteran discount for both Polar Tint and Black Optix?

-Polar Tint offers a 25% reduction on the initial franchise fee for honorably discharged veterans, active-duty service members, and first responders.
-Polar Tint is also a VetFran member.
+Polar Tint offers a 25% reduction on the initial franchise fee for honorably discharged veterans, active-duty service members, and first responders — more than double the 10% VetFran-standard discount.
+Polar Tint is not a VetFran member; it runs this discount independently.
 Verify Black Optix's veteran-discount terms in their FDD Item 5.

 How do I evaluate Black Optix vs Polar Tint before signing?